Phishing

 Phishing emails and text messages may:

-• Tell a story to trick you into clicking on a link or opening an attachment.
-They may say they’ve noticed some suspicious activity or log-in attempts, claim there’s a problem with your account or your payment information, or say you must confirm some personal information.
+• Claim there is a problem with your account, payment, email address, shipping information, or say you must confirm some personal information.
 See the Safe Browsing Guide for tips on identifying suspicious sites.

 What is spear phishing